Dungeon-CampusMinden/Dungeon/README.md

 Depending on the level of detail provided, the DSL can either generate a specific gameplay scenario or automatically create a diverse game environment in which players must solve tasks to progress.
 Additionally, a Petri net-based system was implemented to define alternative learning paths.
-This allows the game to dynamically adapt to the learner's needs---for example, by revisiting topic areas where students previously struggled.
+This allows the game to dynamically adapt to the learner's needs - for example, by revisiting topic areas where students previously struggled.

 ### PM-Dungeon

-10/2021 -- 11/2022, [Fellowships für Innovationen in der digitalen Hochschullehre (digi-Fellows)], Ministerium für Kultur und Wissenschaft (MKW) in NRW im Einvernehmen mit der Digitalen Hochschule NRW (DH.NRW)
+10/2021 - 11/2022, [Fellowships für Innovationen in der digitalen Hochschullehre (digi-Fellows)], Ministerium für Kultur und Wissenschaft (MKW) in NRW im Einvernehmen mit der Digitalen Hochschule NRW (DH.NRW)